Table of Contents

 - Read the Getting it Right Summary

-- Read The Conversation Guide for Preparing the Next Generation of Implementation Researchers
+- Read Getting it Right: The Conversation Guide for Preparing the Next Generation of Implementation Researchers

 Now is the moment for ECE researchers and policymakers to identify the critical components of effective ECE programs and policies and to engage in meaningful exploration of what works, for whom, and under what conditions.
 Issues of race/ethnicity, socioeconomic status, cultural/linguistic background, immigration status, and gender must be explicitly investigated in the context of program implementation.
 As more programs are brought to scale, our ability to achieve greater impacts for all young children rests on a more nuanced understanding of how ECE programs and policies are being implemented locally and the differential impacts on specific subgroups of children.